AdiPadi2703/OCT-Segmentation-Using-Semi-Supervised-Learning/README.md

 ## Dataset

 The RETOUCH dataset was used, which is available <a href=”https://www.kaggle.com/datasets/saivikassingamsetty/retouch”>here</a>.
 The dataset contains OCT scans from three different vendors with four classes (including the background).
-The classes are as follows:
+The classes are as follows:<br>
 Class 0: background <br>
 Class 1: Intra-retinal Fluid<br>
 Class 2: Sub-retinal Fluid<br>